 - Locate how these terms appear in either the Cote and Ostergaard (2017) article or the Fu and Carmen (2015).
 Note other terms that may appear in those two articles and comment on the role they play in the ERM work flow and the migration process.

 As you work on this task, I ask that you pay attention to the emphasis on work flow.
 The idea of a work flow is a major theme in this course because it is a major part of electronic resource management.
 We'll come back to the idea over and over this semester.
-Also, as we read the Cote and Ostergaard and the Fu and Carmen articles, we will learn about how migrating to new systems is a major, expensive, and time-consuming project, and one of the great things about these two articles is that it documents the work flows used in these migrations.
+Also, as we read the Cote and Ostergaard (2017) and the Fu and Carmen (2015) article, we will learn about how migrating to new systems is a major, expensive, and time-consuming project, and one of the great things about these two articles is that it documents the work flows used in these migrations.
 If you become involved some day in a migration process, you should use articles like these to assist you and to help you make evidence-based decisions about what you need to accomplish.
 And like what these authors have done, I'd encourage you to document and publish what you learned.
 In the print era, there were some cases where librarians had to migrate to new systems, too.
-For example, some research libraries in the U.S. started by classifying collections using the Dewey Decimal Classification system, but then began to convert to the Library of Congress Classification system.
-This was no small task, but it was also not that common.
+For example, some research libraries in the U.S. started by classifying collections using the Dewey Decimal Classification system, but then began to convert to the Library of Congress Classification system after the mid-20th century.
+This was no small task.
 Today, migration is big business in the library world (see Breeding's site for other examples) because the technology changes fast and because there are a number of competing electronic resource management products that librarians can choose for their communities, which they might be inclined to do if the migration provides an advantage to their users, communities, and themselves.